 Heart failure is a condition where the heart’s pumping cycle does not function as it should.
 There are two types of heart failure (with about half of patients with the condition falling into each group):one where the pump/contraction function of the heart is reduced, which is called systolic heart failure; in the other type, the heart does not fully relax, so it does not fill properly with blood.
 This is called diastolic heart failure or “heart failure with normal pump function”.
 The official medical term is “heart failure with preserved ejection fraction”, and is abbreviated as HFPEF.
 At the moment, there are no established medical therapies for HFPEF.

 Our research has shown that people with HFPEF develop breathlessness very quickly during physical activity because the heart muscle cannot relax normally.
-In this study we want to test the effect of lower doses of a drug called milrinone, delivered intravenously (into the vein), on the pressure in the heart during exercise in HFPEF patients.
+In this study we want to test the effect of lower doses of a drug called Milrinone, delivered intravenously (into the vein), on the pressure in the heart during exercise in HFPEF patients.

-The use of intravenous milrinone in this study is considered experimental.
-Intravenous milrinone has not been approved for use by the Therapeutics Goods Administration (TGA) in Australia for patients with diastolic heart failure, but is approved for patients with systolic heart failure.
+The use of intravenous Milrinone in this study is considered experimental.
+Intravenous Milrinone has not been approved for use by the Therapeutics Goods Administration (TGA) in Australia for patients with diastolic heart failure, but is approved for patients with systolic heart failure.
 Because of its actions on the heart we hope that it may be helpful in patients with diastolic heart failure.

-We have done research in the past with the use of intravenous (IV) milrinone in patients with diastolic heart failure, although at higher doses.
-We are now extending this research to study the effect of lower doses of IV milrinone on diastolic heart failure or HFPEF.
+We have done research in the past with the use of intravenous (IV) Milrinone in patients with diastolic heart failure, although at higher doses.
+We are now extending this research to study the effect of lower doses of IV Milrinone on diastolic heart failure or HFPEF.

 This study is being conducted at The Alfred Hospital led by A/Prof Justin Mariani.
-Data from this study may be shared with Cardiora Pty Ltd, a company that has interest in developing another form of milrinone for HFPEF.
-We plan to recruit 8 patients to this study.
+Data from this study may be shared with Cardiora Pty Ltd, a company that has interest in developing another form of Milrinone for HFPEF.

 If knowledge acquired through this research leads to discoveries that are of commercial value to Cardiora Pty Ltd, or the study doctors or their institutions, there will be no financial benefit to you or your family from these discoveries.

-.
+Professor David Kaye, an associate investigator in this study, is the founder of Cardiora Pty Ltd and a named inventor on a published patent for the use of Milrinone in patients with HFpEF.

 3. What does participation in this research involve?